-• Chapter or Training Centre Coordinator - Must possess and maintain Affiliate Faculty status or be the administrative designate of the Chapter.
+Chapter or Training Centre Coordinator - Must be an emergency care professional or administrative designate of the Chapter or Training Centre.
 Should demonstrate extensive experience managing continuing education programs and an in-depth knowledge of prehospital care.

 Chapters and training centres may modify prerequisites for Coordinator at their discretion.
 More than one Coordinator may be appointed.